Cowgirl volleyball schedule announced

 The Cowgirls close their non-conference slate with a trip to the Wichita State Tournament Sept.
 17-18.

-UW begins its 18-match conference schedule with a pair of home matches against Utah State (Sept.
-23) and Boise State (Sept.
-25).
-Following the conference-opening weekend, the Cowgirls will have four consecutive matches on the road, traveling to Border Rival Colorado State (Sept.
-28) before opening October with a match at Fresno State on the Oct.
-3. UW closes its road trip at San Jose State (Oct.
-7) and Nevada (Oct.
-9).
+UW begins its 18-match conference schedule with a pair of home matches against Utah State on Sept.
+23 and Boise State on Sept.
+25. Following the conference-opening weekend, the Cowgirls will have four consecutive matches on the road, traveling to Border Rival Colorado State on Sept.
+28 before opening October with a match at Fresno State on the Oct.
+3. UW closes its road trip at San Jose State on Oct.
+7 and Nevada on Oct.
+9.

 UW returns home Oct.
 14 and 16 with matches against Air Force and New Mexico, respectively, before traveling to face defending Mountain West champion UNLV on Oct.
 21. The Cowgirls then return home for an Oct.
 23 match against San Diego State.
-The following week (Oct.
-28 and 30), the Cowgirls will travel to New Mexico and Air Force, respectively.
+The following week the Cowgirls will travel to New Mexico and Air Force on Oct.
+28 and 30, respectively.

-The month of November opens with four consecutive home matches for the Cowgirls against San Jose State (Nov.
-4), Nevada (Nov.
-6), CSU (Nov.
-9) and Fresno State (Nov.11) before closing the regular season with trips to Boise State (Nov.
-1) and Utah State (Nov.
-20).
+The month of November opens with four consecutive home matches for the Cowgirls against San Jose State on Nov.
+4, Nevada on Nov.
+6, CSU on Nov.
+9 and Fresno State on Nov.
+11 before closing the regular season with trips to Boise State on Nov.
+1 and Utah State on Nov.
+20.

 UW welcomes back 12 returners from last season’s team.